Cosmos Staking Guide 2025: Complete

 - Composability: DeFi protocols spanning multiple chains

-- Relayer Network: Decentralized infrastructure for IBC packets
+- Relayer Network: decentralised infrastructure for IBC packets

-- Fee Revenue: IBC transactions generate fees for ATOM stakers
+- Fee Revenue: IBC transactions generate fees for token stakers

 Cosmos SDK & Tendermint